Dj3ni/Disneydle/README.md

 # Disneydle
-Disneydle project in C#, in collaboration with Béné for Frontend
+Disneydle project in C#, in collaboration with Béné a magic giver talented Frontend dev.
+The Frontend part is in React.

 ## Context
 We are Bénédicte and Jenny and we are both currently learning to be Web developers at Interface3.